 The Special Chamber may meet at any time during a sitting as the Speaker determines.
-The Special Chamber sits between 2.30pm and 4.30pm and may end if the business of the Chamber is completed early or deferred [SO 16(6)].
-However, the Speaker may at any time suspend the sitting for a stated time or extend the time of sitting after 4.30pm for not more than 15 minutes to complete a matter that ought to be completed that day [SO 16(7) & (8)].
+The Special Chamber sits from 2.30pm until the business of the Chamber is completed [SO 16(6)].
+However, the Speaker may at any time suspend the sitting for a stated time [SO 16(7)].